Zidane Tribal: Final Fantasy IX

-Later in the game, it is discovered that the true reason for Zidane's existence is revealed: he is a Genome, an artificially constructed cloned life form doll-like humanoid.
+Later in the game, the true reason for Zidane's existence is revealed: he is a Genome, an artificially cloned humanoid.
 He was originally created by the wizard Garland on the planet Terra to replace his failed creation, the villain Kuja, as a more powerful "Angel of Death", whose purpose is to wipe out all life on the planet Gaia.
-As part of the Terran's original plan to save their dying civilization, the young planet of Gaia was selected for on assimilation.
-The Terrans left their physical bodies and locked their souls in Pandemonium to be watched over by Garland until the Fusion's completion.
-The Fusion was a disastrous failure, leaving Gaia's surface in ruin and ending up with Terra shifting inside the planet of Gaia.
-Garland was tasked with removing the souls of Gaia's "cycle of souls" and replacing them with Terra's.
+As part of the Terrans' original plan to save their dying civilization, the young planet of Gaia was selected for assimilation.
+The Terrans left their physical bodies and locked their souls in Pandemonium to be watched over by Garland until the fusion's completion.
+The fusion was a disastrous failure, leaving Gaia's surface in ruin and Terra shifting inside it.
+Garland was tasked with removing the souls of Gaia's "cycle of souls" and replacing them with the souls of Terrans.
 The Genomes are empty, soulless vessels synthesized by Garland to eventually host the Terran souls, and he planted the Iifa Tree, a gigantic brain-like tree filtering the souls of Gaia.

-Bitter and jealous of his successor, Kuja casts Zidane down to Gaia, where he is found and adopted by Baku.
-The revelation drives Zidane to despair and he briefly abandons the party, but later returns as the group managed to mollify him.
-After the party is rescued from the Iifa Tree by Kuja, Zidane choose to go back inside the collapsing structure to save Kuja.
-For nearly a year it is believed that he did not survive; however, he makes a dramatic reappearance on stage in Alexandria at the end of the game, reuniting with Garnet.
+Bitter and jealous that Garland had created Zidane to replace him, Kuja exiled the newly-created Zidane down to Gaia, where he was found and adopted by Baku.
+The revelation drives Zidane to despair and he briefly abandons the party, but returns after the group manages to mollify him.
+After the party is rescued from the Iifa Tree due to Kuja and it starts to collapse, Zidane chooses to go back inside to save him.
+For nearly a year, it is believed that he did not survive; however, he makes a dramatic reappearance on stage in Alexandria at the end of the game, reuniting with Garnet.

 Other appearances

-Zidane appears as the protagonist hero representing Final Fantasy IX in the Dissidia series of games: Dissidia Final Fantasy, Dissidia 012, Dissidia NT, and Dissidia Opera Omnia.
+Zidane appears as the protagonist hero representing Final Fantasy IX in the Dissidia series of games: Dissidia Final Fantasy, Dissidia 012, Dissidia NT, Dissidia Opera Omnia, and Dissidia Duellum Final Fantasy.
 He is also featured in the rhythm game Theatrhythm Final Fantasy and Curtain Call as the main character representing Final Fantasy IX.
 His appearances in Final Fantasy spin-off games include Final Fantasy Record Keeper, Brave Exvius, and All the Bravest.
 His appearances in crossover video games include Itadaki Street Portable, Monster Strike, and Puzzle and Dragons.